-Pumpkin plants (Cucurbita maxima, C. moschata, C. argyrosperma) can make a great addition to a garden, whether they'll be grown for a holiday recipe or carved in the fall.
-Most of these plants have long vines, but the vegetable comes in a wide range of varieties as well as some colors outside of the traditional orange.
+Pumpkin plants (Cucurbita spp.) can make a great addition to a garden, whether they'll be grown for a holiday recipe or carved in the fall to make holiday decorations.
+Most of these plants have long vines, but the pumpkins themselves come in a wide range of cultivars as well as some colors outside of the traditional orange.
 Pumpkins are fairly easy to grow and can be added to a garden plan if desired.
-For the most part, this vegetable is a low-maintenance plant.
+For the most part, this is a low-maintenance plant.

-Varieties such as the jack-o'-lantern make great Halloween pumpkins since they are easy to carve, and they are traditional-looking.
+Large cultivars make great Halloween pumpkins since they are easy to carve and are traditional-looking.
 Those that are grown for pie tend to be sweeter with more flesh, such as a sugar pumpkin.
-All of the pumpkin plants are members of the Cucurbitaceae family, which also includes other varieties of squash, cucumbers and melons.
+All of the pumpkin plants are members of the Cucurbitaceae family, which also includes squash, cucumbers, and melons.